Windows Live Gallery

+Windows Live Gallery (codenamed Customise) was an online digital distribution marketplace by Microsoft.
+During its operation, users could download desktop gadgets for Windows Vista and 7, web gadgets for pages such as Windows Live Home, additional third party buttons for Windows Live Toolbar, extras for Windows Live Messenger such as emoticons and activities, and add-ons for Microsoft Windows and Windows Live services.

-Windows Live Gallery was officially retired on October 1, 2011.
+Windows Live Gallery was launched on July 24, 2006, but was officially retired on October 1, 2011.

 History

 Since its launch on July 24, 2006, Windows Live Gallery held repository for the following Windows and Windows Live services and products: